navcoin/NavHub/content/guides/design/_index.md

 title: 'Design'
 author: Carter
 date: '2018-05-30T17:44:23+12:00'
-sections: [Overview, Things i can help with, How can I add an event to NavHub]
+sections: [Overview, Here is what you can help, So what now]
 page_type: 'guide'
 github_file: 'content/guides/design/_index.md'
 ---